Resolution of Singularities of Arithmetical Threefolds II: Resolution of with monic expansions.

 Let $\mathbf{x}$ be a vertex of $\Delta_2$.
-We say that $\mathbf{x}$ is a left vertex if its ordinate is bigger or equal the ordinate of the vertex of bigger ordinate of the side of slope $-1$.
+We say that $\mathbf{x}$ is a {\textit{left vertex}} if its ordinate is bigger or equal {to} the ordinate of the vertex of {biggest} ordinate of the side of slope $-1$.

 Let $\mathbf{x}$ be a vertex of $\Delta_2$.
 Let pr$^{-1}(\mathbf{x})$ the edge of $\Delta(h;u_1,u_2,v;Z)$ giving $\mathbf{x}$ by projection, this edge is defined by an equation $\alpha_1 x_1+ \alpha_2 x_2 + \alpha_3 x_3=1$, $\alpha_1 \alpha_2 \alpha_3>0$, as usual we define the monomial valuation $v_{\alpha_{\mathbf{x}}}$ by